Vijayalaya Choleeswaram

-Vijayalaya Choleeswaram in Narthamalai, a panchayat town in Pudukottai district in the South Indian state of Tamil Nadu, India, is a temple dedicated to the Hindu god Shiva.
-Constructed in the Dravida style and rock cut architecture, the temple is believed to have been built during the 9th century by Mutharaiyar dynasty kings, the cardinals of Pallavas, with later expansion from the Cholas.
+Vijayalaya Choleeswaram in Narthamalai, a panchayat town in Pudukottai district in the South Indian state of Tamil Nadu, India, is a temple dedicated to the Hindu god Shiva, Vishnu and houses the 8th century Jaina Abode.
+The temple is considered one of the oldest stone temples in South India.
+The other portions of Narthamalai houses the 8th century Jaina Abode, the Aluruttimalai Jain Caves.
+The Temple is Constructed in the Dravida style and rock cut architecture, the temple is believed to have been built during the 9th century by Mutharaiyar dynasty kings, the cardinals of Pallavas, with later expansion from the Cholas.
 The rock-cut architecture is an early example of Cholan Art, continuing the tradition of the Pallavas.
-The other portions of Narthamalai houses the 8th century Jaina Abode, the Aluruttimalai Jain Caves.
-There are also two rock-cut caves, one of which houses twelve life size sculptures of Vishnu.
-The temple is considered one of the oldest stone temples in South India.

 The temple is maintained and administered by Department of Archaeological Survey of India as a protected monument.

 History

 Narthamalai was originally called Nagaratharmalai on account of the business men (called Nagarathar in Tamil) who were active in business in the Trichy – Pudukottai – Madurai regions.
 The Nagarathars are attributed to the major contributions in terms of the canals, temples, and religious establishments in the region.
 Narthamalai was ruled from the 7th to 9th centuries by the Mutharaiyars who were feudatories of the Pallavas.
 The region was later captured by Medieval Cholas.

 Though the temple is called Vijayalaya Choleeswaram, the temple was originally built by Muttaraiyar lieutenant, Sattan Paliyili, during the seventh regnal year of Pallava king Nripatungavarman during 862 CE.
 As per some accounts, the temple is believed to have been built by the first king of Medieval Cholas, Vijayalaya Chola (848–891 CE), but the view is highly debated.
 As per the inscriptions, immediately after the construction, the temple was damaged by rains and lightning.
-The restoration work was carried out by Tennavan Tamiladirayan.
+The restoration work was carried out by Tennavan Tamiladirayan, aka Pallan Anantan.

 In modern times, the temple is maintained and administered by archaeological department of India as a protected monument.